-Resilience: The ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions.
-Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents.
+Resilience: The ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruptions from deliberate attacks, accidents, or naturally occurring threats or incidents.

 Recommissioning: An energy efficiency service focused on identifying ways that existing building systems can be tuned up to run as efficiently as possible.